ShipNow Spring 2024

 The leaves are small, glossy, and dark green, and the plant produces small white flowers in late Spring 2024 to early summer, followed by small black berries in the Fall (End of October).

-The Northern Privet is adaptable to various soil types and can tolerate partial shade to full sun.
+The shrub is adaptable to various soil types and can tolerate partial shade to full sun.
 It is also relatively low maintenance and can be pruned to maintain its desired shape and size.

 Creating a privacy hedge using Northern Privet involves a few simple steps:

-- Choose the right location: Northern Privet thrives in full sun to partial shade and prefers well-drained soil.
+- Choose the right location: It thrives in full sun to partial shade and prefers well-drained soil.
 Ensure your chosen location receives at least 6 hours of direct sunlight daily.

-- Determine the spacing: Northern Privet should be planted approximately 2-3 feet apart to create a dense hedge.
+- Determine the spacing: It should be planted approximately 2-3 feet apart to create a dense hedge.
 Determine the length and height of the hedge to determine the number of plants needed.

 - Prepare the soil: Remove any weeds or grass from the planting area and loosen the soil to a depth of 12-18 inches.
 Add organic matter such as compost or well-rotted manure to the soil to improve drainage and nutrient content.